 The purpose of the Qualifying Examination is to assess the breadth of the student's knowledge of the discipline, the student's achievement during the first year of graduate study, and the student's potential to apply research methods independently.
 This judgment will be based on the student's aptitude and potential for completing the program as well as on his or her mastery of the desired substantive content to date.
 The Qualifying Examination is an oral examination in which the student presents a critical analysis of a published paper from the contemporary peer-reviewed literature.
-For full-time students the examination must be taken during the second year in the Ph.D. program, preferably in the fall term or very early in the winter term.
+For full-time students the examination is usually taken during the second year in the Ph.D. program, preferably in the Spring term.